patriciomartinns/mcp-pdf-reader/docs/cli-reference.md

 > The first `search-pdf` run on a new document can take longer because it downloads the SentenceTransformers model and builds the embedding index.
 Repeated calls reuse the cached model/index and become much faster.

 > [!NOTE]
-> When using the `pdf-reader` binary installed via `uv tool install`, PyMuPDF may emit `DeprecationWarning: builtin type SwigPy* has no __module__ attribute` on macOS.
-This comes from upstream SWIG builds (see [pymupdf/PyMuPDF#3931](https://github.com/pymupdf/PyMuPDF/issues/3931)) and is safe to ignore; Debian/Windows builds or our local server (which suppresses the warning) do not show it.
+> Depending on the PDF backend shipped with your platform, you might see `DeprecationWarning: builtin type SwigPy* has no __module__ attribute` on macOS.
+The warning is harmless and the CLI suppresses it where possible so logs stay clean.